zudsniper/mcp-memory-service/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-An MCP server providing semantic memory and persistent storage capabilities for Claude using ChromaDB and sentence transformers.
-This service enables long-term memory storage with semantic search capabilities, making it ideal for maintaining context across conversations.
+An MCP server providing semantic memory and persistent storage capabilities for Claude Desktop using ChromaDB and sentence transformers.
+This service enables long-term memory storage with semantic search capabilities, making it ideal for maintaining context across conversations and instances.
+For personal use only.
+No user management is provided.

 ## Features